chevah/geck/content/documentation.rst

 Marketing / Promotional Materials
 =================================

-Promotions and marketing materials are located in the main website.
+Promotions and marketing materials are mainly located in the main website.

 It should be as generic and non-technical as possible with links to the Documentation for more in-depth / technical information.

-Please go to the internal wiki under General > Marketing for internal marketing details and links to image files.

 Announcing a new release to the email list